Trance-forming childbirth for you

 In a nutshell, hypnosis enables you to enter into a relaxed or altered state that supports the birthing process because it keeps the body out of the fight/flight mode which is known to slow down labour.
 It uses strategies that including breathing, progressive relaxation and visualisation, to support mum to work instinctively with her body and the baby.

-Hypnotic anaesthesia uses a range of hypnotic phenomenon that supports mum in managing her own pain relief without needing to rely solely (or even at all) on pain relief drugs that also slow down the birthing process and make baby sleepy before and after the birth.
+Hypnotic anaesthesia uses a range of hypnotic phenomenon that supports mum in managing her pain relief without needing to rely solely (or even at all) on pain relief drugs that also slow down the birthing process and make baby sleepy before and after the birth.
 The number of skills that you will learn at hypnosis for childbirth classes will depend on the qualifications, experience and skills of your trainer.

 Neuro-linguistic programming (NLP) complements the use of hypnosis because it works with your “map of the world” (values, beliefs and behaviours) to change any limiting beliefs or fears and to train your brain to support you physiologically during the labour/birthing process.

-First and foremost, parents to learn the skills to manage their emotional state throughout the process and language patterns to support Mum to lead her own physical comfort; as well as skills to manage the medical team to support your ideal birthing environment and atmosphere.
+First and foremost, parents to learn the skills to manage their emotional state throughout the process and language patterns to support Mum to lead her physical comfort; as well as skills to manage the medical team to support your ideal birthing environment and atmosphere.

 NLP trainers who have learnt “design human engineering,” a wonderful technology developed by Dr Richard Bandler, co-founder of NLP, will coach you to design and install your own control panel that works for you (Mum) and because you “own it”, you can instinctively apply it.
 They will also teach you “anchoring” Dad to rapidly deepen the level of trance for hypno-anaesthesia, and support Dad or another birthing partner to have an active role in the birthing process.

 In her book, 'Painless Childbirth' Tina Taylor (internationally acclaimed author, clinical hypnotherapist and master trainer of NLP) provides a detailed manual to support parents to be who want to learn and combine hypnosis and NLP for birthing.
-Tina teaches her methodology to midwives across the world, and to students via the International College of Clinical Hypnotherapy.
+Tina teaches her methodology to midwives across the world, and students via the International College of Clinical Hypnotherapy.

 Tina recommends that couples who want to use her technology attend classes with clinical hypnotherapists and NLPers that she has personally trained.
 Tina writes that “In obstetrics, the ideal anaesthesia should fulfil the following criteria: